Degrees and Certificates

 Why Choose This Program

-The Medium/Heavy Truck program at SCTCC prepares grads for maintenance, repair, and diagnostics on medium/heavy duty trucks and trailers.
-The growing demand to transport products quickly and safely means an increase in the need for skilled technicians.
+The Medium and Heavy Truck (Diesel Mechanic) program at SCTCC prepares graduates for maintenance, repair, and diagnostics on medium and heavy duty trucks and trailers.
+The growing demand to transport products quickly and safely has created an increase in the need for skilled technicians.

-Students will learn skills in truck computers, diesel engines, electrical systems, suspension, air-brakes, power train, and emissions.
-There are also opportunities to learn welding, CNG & alternative fuel systems, and Department of Transportation Vehicle Inspector Certification.
+Students will learn skills to manage truck computers, diesel engines, electrical systems, suspension, air-brakes, power train, and emissions.
+There are also opportunities to learn welding and work with compressed natural gas (CNG) and alternative fuel systems.
+SCTCC students also have the opportunity to complete the Department of Transportation Vehicle Inspector Certification.

 - Demonstrate entry level skills and technical competency to become a Medium/Heavy Truck Technician